Mapleton National Park

 The walk can be completed year-round.

-This waterfall is typically only a trickle unless there has been recent rain, so is best done after rain.
-However be sure to check the Queensland Parks website for updates regarding flooding and track closures.
+This waterfall only flows after substantial recent rain, so is best done then, however be sure to check the Queensland Parks website for updates regarding flooding and track closures.

 Remember, whenever venturing into the outdoors, practice the Leave No Trace principles and be considerate of others.
 This means: dispose of your waste properly, don't remove things or move things from their natural position and respect all wildlife.
 Also be sure to plan ahead and adequately prepare for any adventure.